Ndivhoniswani/Machine-Learning-Classification-Model/README.md

-# Lets build a model to predict if a customer will become inactive?
+# Let's create a model to predict customer inactivity.